EVPN Inter-Domain Option-B Solution

 (DCB) and the same Leaf label value used by all the PEs attached to

 the E-Tree EVPN service simplify the procedures.
-If that is the
+In this approach,

-case, all the egress PEs advertise the same Leaf label in their A-D
+all egress PEs advertise the same Leaf label in their A-D per ES

-per ES routes for ESI of zero, and that Label value matches the local
+routes for ESI of zero, and this Label value matches the local Leaf

-correlating the received Inclusive Multicast and A-D per ES routes.
+Inclusive Multicast and A-D per ES routes.
+This approach assumes all

-signaled Leaf label, that is, if at least one PE of the Broadcast
+meaning that at least one PE of the Broadcast Domain advertises a

 6.2.3.
 Source MAC-based Egress Filtering

-Another potential solution is the use of source MAC-based egress
+Another potential solution is to use source MAC-based egress

-filtering, as opposed to Leaf label-based egress filtering for EVPN-
+filtering, instead of Leaf label-based egress filtering for EVPN-

 encapsulated BUM traffic.
 If the ingress PE receives two or more A-D